 A traditional Japanese Ryokan with a Balinese feel

 The Meigetsu room comes with its own private onsen

 Good time to visit

 Average time to visit

-Hakone is characterised by a mild climate with high precipitation.
+Hakone is characterized by a mild climate with high precipitation.
 The climate here is much cooler than it is in Tokyo.
 The best time to visit Hakone is from April to November.

-Call us on 020 3993 8476 to start planning your holiday to Hakone Ginyu or take a look at our itineraries to Japan
+Call us on 858 523 9000 to start planning your vacation to Hakone Ginyu or take a look at our itineraries to Japan

 With its entrance on the fifth floor, the wow factor is experienced on arrival and continues throughout your stay at the peaceful and opulent spa property Hakone Ginyu, overlooking a lush steep valley amongst the Hakone mountains.